 How We Chose the Best Home Equity Loans

-To determine which lenders offer the best home equity loans, we reviewed a number of factors for home equity loans, including minimum and maximum loan amounts, loan terms, interest rates, prequalification and closing times, minimum credit score requirements, loan-to-value ratios, and closing costs and fees.
-We also looked for lenders that serve borrowers nationwide and noted whether or not they had brick-and-mortar locations for borrowers who prefer to speak with a loan officer in person.
-We also looked for lenders with a reputation for having strong financial standing to serve their clients.
+To determine which lenders offer the best home equity loans, we reviewed a number of factors for home equity loans, including minimum and maximum loan amounts, loan terms, interest rates, prequalification and closing times, minimum credit score requirements, loan-to-value ratios, closing costs and lender fees.
+We also looked for lenders with a nationwide footprint and noted whether or not they had brick-and-mortar locations for borrowers who prefer to speak with a loan officer in person.

 Before You Choose One of the Best Home Equity Loans

-When shopping for one of the best home equity loans, a borrower needs to shop around to find the best loan terms for their financial situation.
+When searching for one of the best home equity loans, borrowers may want to shop around to find the best loan terms for their financial situation.
 Not every home equity loan lender will be the right choice for every scenario.
-It can be helpful to check with at least three different lenders and carefully compare their loan terms to ensure they are equitable regarding loan amounts, loan length, interest rates, closing costs and fees, and minimum credit score requirements.
+It can be helpful to check with at least three different lenders and carefully compare their loan terms to ensure they are equitable regarding loan amounts, loan length, interest rates, closing costs, fees, and minimum credit score requirements.

-As a borrower talks with lenders, they should give each one the same information so the lenders can evaluate a borrower’s financial situation on the same basis.
-Try to get loan offers on the same day for the best comparison; interest rates change frequently, so loan offers even just a few days apart could be vastly different due to the interest rates.
+As borrowers vet lenders, they will want to give each one the same information so the lenders can evaluate their eligibility and qualifications on the same basis.
+Ideally, borrowers will try to get loan offers on the same day for the best comparison; interest rates change frequently, so loan offers even just a few days apart could be vastly different due to shifting interest rates.